 Reopening resources for small businesses

-Information focused on business reopening plans can be found on the “reopening” page of the COVID-19 Community Hub at https://carpinteriahub.com/reopening/
+While COVID-19 surges in Santa Barbara County, the economic reopening underway last fall has been put on hold.
+Information focused on business reopening plans can be found on the “reopening” page of the COVID-19 Community Hub at https://carpinteriahub.com/reopening, but note that this information is not relevant to the current phase of the pandemic.

 How to expand your biz onto sidewalks & parking areas

-To be eligible, businesses must complete the self-certification process through the County of Santa Barbara.
+To be eligible for expansion into the public right of way, businesses must complete the self-certification process through the County of Santa Barbara.
 Businesses interested in expanding onto private property, such as private parking lots and walkways, can learn more HERE.
 Businesses interested in expanding into public right-of-ways, including sidewalks and parking spaces, can learn more HERE.
 To find out more, contact Joshua Patricio at (805) 755-4445.

 SB County Workplace Readiness Checklist